Grief: Death of a spouse

 Many widows and widowers describe losing 'half' of themselves.
 A factor is the manner in which the spouse died.
 The survivor of a spouse who died of an illness has a different experience of such loss than a survivor of a spouse who died by an act of violence.
 Often, the spouse who is "left behind" may suffer from depression and loneliness, and may feel it necessary to seek professional help in dealing with their new life.

 Furthermore, most couples have a division of 'tasks' or 'labor', e.g., the husband mows the yard, the wife pays the bills, etc. which, in addition to dealing with great grief and life changes, means added responsibilities for the bereaved.
 Planning and financing a funeral can be very difficult if pre-planning was not completed.
 Changes in insurance, bank accounts, claiming of life insurance, securing childcare can also be intimidating to someone who is grieving.
 Social isolation may also become imminent, as many groups composed of couples find it difficult to adjust to the new identity of the bereaved, and the bereaved themselves have great challenges in reconnecting with others.
 Widows of many cultures, for instance, wear black for the rest of their lives to signify the loss of their spouse and their grief.
 Only in more recent decades has this tradition been reduced to a period of two years, while some religions such as Orthodox Christianity many widows will still continue to wear black for the remainder of their lives.

 Death of a sibling

-Grieving siblings are often referred to as the 'forgotten mourners' who are made to feel as if their grief is not as severe as their parents' grief (N.a., 2015).
+Grieving siblings are often referred to as the 'forgotten mourners' who are made to feel as if their grief is not as severe as their parents' grief.
 However, the sibling relationship tends to be the longest significant relationship of the lifespan and siblings who have been part of each other's lives since birth, such as twins, help form and sustain each other's identities; with the death of one sibling comes the loss of that part of the survivor's identity because "your identity is based on having them there".

 If siblings were not on good terms or close with each other, then intense feelings of guilt may ensue on the part of the surviving sibling (guilt may also ensue for having survived, not being able to prevent the death, having argued with their sibling, etc.)